kiq005/kiq005.github.io/_projects/cr.md

 #### The Game

-Chameleon Runner is a mobile game, [available to Android](https://play.google.com/store/apps/details?id=com.yourname.camaleaorunner).
-You play as Leon, the Chameleon, trying to scape from a lab.
+Chameleon Runner is a mobile game, [available for Android](https://play.google.com/store/apps/details?id=com.yourname.camaleaorunner).
+You play as Leon, the Chameleon, trying to escape from a lab.

 #### Development

-The game was made with [Stencyl](http://www.stencyl.com/), my job was to develop the procedural map generation.
+The game was made with [Stencyl](http://www.stencyl.com/).
+My job was to develop the procedural map generation.

 #### External